Alice McGrath: Sleepy Lagoon case

 In 1942, attorney George Shibley retained McGrath to assist in his defense of 22 Mexican American youths accused in the Sleepy Lagoon Murder, the largest mass trial in California history.
 The youths, aged 17 to 21, were accused of killing a Mexican farmworker near a swimming hole in a section of southeast Los Angeles County then known as Sleepy Lagoon.
 McGrath was recovering from a bout of pleurisy, and Shibley brought her the transcript of the trial to summarize each day's testimony.
 When she recovered from her illness, McGrath began attending the trial in person.
 During the 13-week trial, the judge did not allow the defendants to confer with counsel and refused to let them cut their hair or receive fresh clothing.
 McGrath recalled, "I was enraged.
 I just was so upset about the way the judge and the whole way this trial was going.
 The behavior of the judge was simply unacceptable in any decent society."

 The jury, which was all white, convicted 12 of the defendants – three on counts of first-degree murder and nine on counts of second-degree murder.
 All twelve were sent to San Quentin Prison.
 The case is considered a precursor to the Zoot Suit Riots of 1943.

-After the convictions, McGrath became the executive secretary of the Sleepy Lagoon Defense Committee from 1942–1944.
+After the convictions, McGrath became the executive secretary of the Sleepy Lagoon Defense Committee from 1942 to 1944.
 Working with Carey McWilliams, McGrath published a newsletter, spoke in public about the cause, and raised money to support an appeal of the convictions.
 At one event, she raised $1,000 after making a speech to longshoremen in San Francisco.
 She was also a frequent correspondent with, and visitor of, the Sleepy Lagoon defendants at San Quentin.
 The committee's supporters included Orson Welles, Rita Hayworth, Nat King Cole, and Anthony Quinn.

 While McGrath was working for the Sleepy Lagoon Defense Committee, the group was charged with being a Communist-front organization, and the FBI conducted surveillance of its members.
 McGrath later recalled, "The FBI would come to neighbors asking questions.
 I found out much later through the Freedom of Information Act that [the committee's] file was filled with lies.
 I was much more concerned in those days because they could take anybody and put them away."

 In October 1944, the Court of Appeal in People v Zamora 66 Cal.App.2d 166, overturned the convictions, finding insufficient evidence of the defendants' guilt, and also pointing to the denial of the defendants' right to counsel and the bias of trial court judge.
 McGrath was the one who sent the telegram to San Quentin informing the Sleepy Lagoon defendants of the successful appeal.

 In 1981, McGrath told a Los Angeles Times interviewer that Sleepy Lagoon appeal was "the most important event in my life.
 If I had never done anything since ... my involvement in Sleepy Lagoon would justify my existence."